 “In our study, the link between genes, emotion, and marital satisfaction was particularly pronounced for older adults,” Haase says.
 She cites the head of the longitudinal study, UC Berkeley psychologist Robert W. Levenson, who says that “one explanation for this latter finding is that in late life—just as in early childhood—we are maximally susceptible to the influences of our genes.”

 In the day-to-day workings of a long-term relationship, the emotional climate, or how safe, respected, and understood the partners feel is crucial.

 “For people with two short alleles, a good emotional climate is very important,” Haase says.
 Which isn’t to say that those with mismatched alleles or long alleles should settle for less, it’s simply another way to understand how people experience marriage.

 The United States could use a little help with sustaining long-term marriages.
-Currently, the divorce rate is nearly 53 percent, according to the Centers for Disease Control and Prevention (CDC).
+Currently, the divorce rate is nearly 53 percent, according to the

 “Knowing about your spouse’s 5-HTTLPR genotype might be interesting regardless of whether a couple is happy or miserable.
 But the more important thing for couples, especially those who are going through trouble, would be to find ways to foster a good emotional climate in their marriage,” Haase says.
 If one spouse has two short alleles, a good emotional climate could make a world of a difference for his or her marital satisfaction, she says.